HolmesBryant/wijit-code/README.md

 ### Providing a URL to the Highlighter ###

-	<wijit-code highlight="../path/to/syntax.my_syntax.js">...</wijit-code>
+	<wijit-code highlight="../path/to/syntax.my-syntax.js">...</wijit-code>

 ## Custom Color Palettes ##

 If you have enabled syntax highlighting, you may define custom color palettes via the "palette" attribute or by directly setting the palette property.

-You may define your palette as a two dimensional array of key => value pairs, a javascript Map or a JSON string representing a two dimensional map (regardless, the component will convert it into a Map).
+You may define your palette as a two dimensional array of key => value pairs, a JSON string representing a two dimensional array, or a javascript Map (regardless, the component will convert it into a Map).

 Each key should correspond to a property in the syntax definition file you are using.
 Each value should be a valid css color value.

-The default keys are "argument", "comment", "function", "keyword", "number", "operator", "string", "tag" and "variabe".
+The default keys are "argument", "comment", "function", "keyword", "number", "operator", "string", "tag" and "variable".

 Unless your syntax definition file adds new key words, you can just use the default keys.
-You do not have to include every key, the the properties/values are merged into the default scheme, so any keys you omit will take the default color.
+You do not have to include every key, the properties/values are merged into the default scheme, so any keys you omit will take the default color.

 	// Array
 	customElements.whenDefined('wijit-code')